ULL-ESIT-PAI-2024-2025/2024-2025-pai-js-style-lint-jsdoc-exposicion-pai-grupo-1/README.md

 ### Introduction

 This repository contains materials related to best practices in JavaScript, including code style, documentation with JSDoc, and static analysis with ESLint.

-Upon receiving the link to this repository, clone it and use it to host all necessary materials for your work: slides, code, etc. Once completed, upload the link to the public repository to the class assignment for evaluation.

-Additionally, post the repository link in the PAI forum before the presentation date so that all students can access the material during the exposition session.

-Remove any directories that are not necessary for your work.
+Additionally, it covers essential concepts such as the `package.json` file, the structure and purpose of README files, and fundamental JavaScript topics like operators and variables.

 ---